reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

     }
 ````
 In this configuration, we are interested in the following:
-**1. antMatchers("/token/*").permitAll()** - This will allow API endpoints that match the pattern `/token/*` and exclude them from security.
+- **antMatchers("/token/*").permitAll()** - This will allow API endpoints that match the pattern `/token/*` and exclude them from security.
-**2. anyRequest().authenticated()** - Spring Security will secure all other API requests.
+- **anyRequest().authenticated()** - Spring Security will secure all other API requests.
-**3. addFilterBefore(jwtFilter, UsernamePasswordAuthenticationFilter.class)** - This will wire the `JwtFilter` before `UsernamePasswordAuthenticationFilter` in the FilterChain.
+- **addFilterBefore(jwtFilter, UsernamePasswordAuthenticationFilter.class)** - This will wire the `JwtFilter` before `UsernamePasswordAuthenticationFilter` in the FilterChain.
-**4. exceptionHandling(exception -> exception.authenticationEntryPoint(jwtAuthenticationEntryPoint)** - In case of authentication exception, `JwtAuthenticationEntryPoint` class will be called.
+- **exceptionHandling(exception -> exception.authenticationEntryPoint(jwtAuthenticationEntryPoint)** - In case of authentication exception, `JwtAuthenticationEntryPoint` class will be called.
 Here we have created a `JwtAuthenticationEntryPoint` class that implements `org.springframework.security.web.AuthenticationEntryPoint` in order to handle unauthorized errors gracefully.
 We will look at handling exceptions in detail in the further sections.

 With these changes, let's restart our application and inspect the logs: